bootstrap-vue/bootstrap-vue/docs/components/img/README.md

 The `offset` prop specifies the number of pixels that an image needs to be near to the viewport to trigger it to be shown.
 The default value is `360`.

+The `throttle` prop controls how long (in ms) after a scroll (or resize or orientationchange) event happens before checking if the image is has come within view (or within `offset` of view).
+The default is `100` (ms).

+Once an image has come into view and is shown, the scroll event listeners are removed.